anhcraft/config/INTERNAL.md

 - The property may contain value restrictions
 - The property can be any of Java data types
 - By default, the property name is derived from the field name
-  - Property name conversion is customizable (see Naming Strategy below)
+  - Property name conversion is customizable (see Naming Policy below)
+  - Property name can be customized (see Primary Strategy)
 - The property is factory-dependent (see ConfigFactory below)

 ### Property annotations
 - Annotations is the main approach to provide property metadata
 - `@Name`: set the property primary name and aliases
-  - `value` to define a list of possible name.
+  - `value` to define a list of possible names
-  - A name is valid if it is non-blank and not conflicted with previous name/aliases.
-If conflict exists, the name is implicitly discarded.
-  - The first valid name is primary and used for normalization.
-Valid aliases are fallback options used solely on denormalization.
-  - If no valid name exists, the default naming strategy is used: By default, the property name is derived from the field name
+  - See: Naming Strategy
 - `@Alias`: set the property aliases
   - `value` to define a list of possible aliases
-  - It is similar to defining aliases using `@Name` except that:
-    - Using `@Name`, the first valid name is the primary, the remaining valid names are aliases
-    - Using `@Alias` only specifies the aliases.
-If `@Alias` is present while `@Name` is not, the primary name is auto-generated
-  - If `@Name` and `@Alias` are both defined, the order of alias definition is `@Name` first, followed by `@Alias`
+  - See: Naming Strategy
 - `@Exclude`: exclude the field / let it no longer be a property
   - A static field or transient field is also ignored
   - Use `@Exclude` to avoid conflict, since other serialization library (such as Gson) ignore transient fields